smanter82/smanter82/README.md

 ## Currently working on:

 I just finished building the second stage of a Gym Logistical Tracker with an amazing group of colleagues.
+I'm now working on a Google Books search app and an application that will allow users to search their government reps by town and see their recent votes on education related issues.

 ## Currently learning:
 I am just completed the UNH Coding Bootcamp.
 We most recently learned to work with React.
 I am looking forward to reviewing what we learned in the course to become more automatic with the basics.